Works#2022

 JRE Kanda Ogawamachi Building

-This is a project to improve the value of a 20-odd-year-old office building located in a corner of Kanda Ogawamachi.
-The main renovations will be part of the exterior façade, the building sign, the entrance on the 1st floor, and the common area on the standard floor (4th floor).
-By making good use of the existing space made of granite, we minimized the disposal of waste materials due to removal, and by fusing good old materials with new materials, we created a design that is highly cost-effective while being conscious of sustainability. *Biophilic design: A design or method that allows people in a space to feel a connection with nature.
-[Social Issues/Customer Issues/Requests] More than 20 years have passed since the building was built, and there were concerns about the obsolescence of the design of the entrance, etc., and the decline in competitiveness in the area.
-In addition, since the entrance of this building does not face the main street, the main flow line seems to be a back alley, and there is room for improvement in terms of visibility of the building.
-In light of these issues, this project was required to improve the property's competitiveness and visibility by refurbishing the entrance, facade, and some standard floors.
-[Solution] In order to alleviate the conventional feeling of a dark back alley, the façade has newly installed dynamic wood-grain louvers and indirect lighting to create a bright building face.
-The interior of the entrance has two expressions, glass and natural wood, with the aim of renewing the old-fashioned look and increasing the motivation of the people working there.
-Sanitary equipment such as toilets and hot water supply rooms on the office floor has also been renewed to meet new standards such as antibacterial.
-Through these comprehensive renovations, we aim to make the entire building a safe place for the people who work there.
-[Customer's voice] All of NOMURA's sales, designers, and construction staff worked together on this project, and we were able to successfully complete the project.
-I would like to express my gratitude for your meticulous follow-up in each phase.
-We feel that the façade and entrance after renovation are fully functioning as the face of the new building. <Our project members> [Development] Takuya Kitai [Sales and project management] Masahiro Harada, Kayu Tatsumi [Investigation] Wataru Takada [Design and engineering] Hiroyuki Second, Ayaka Miyane, Hitoki Igarashi [Production and construction] Mai Sakai, Tomokuni Hasegawa, Ikuya Sasaki
+This is a value-upgrade project for the renovation of a 20+ year old office building in a corner of Kanda Ogawa-cho.
+The main renovation areas are part of the exterior façade and building signage, the first floor entrance, and the common areas of the standard floor (4th floor). concept design concept throughout is "Timeless & Biophilic concept design *".
+By making good use of the existing granite space, the disposal of waste materials due to removal was minimized, and the fusion of good old materials and new materials made it a cost-effective concept design while being conscious of sustainability. *What is biophilic concept design: A design or method that allows people in a space to feel a connection with nature.
+Social Issues/Customer Issues/Requests] The building was more than 20 years old, and there were concerns about the future due to the concept design obsolescence of the entrance and other parts of the building, as well as a decline in competitiveness in the area.
+In addition, the building's entrance does not face the main street, giving the impression that the main flow line is a back alley, and there was room for improvement in terms of the building's visibility.
+Based on these issues, this project was required to improve the competitiveness and visibility of the property by renovating the entrance, façade, and some standard floors.
+SOLUTION: To soften the dark, back-alley feel of the facade, dynamic wood grain louvers and indirect lighting were newly installed to create a bright building face.
+The entrance is made of glass and natural wood to renew the old-fashioned look of the building and to motivate the people who work there.
+Sanitary fixtures such as toilets and hot water supply rooms on the office floors were also renovated to meet new standards such as anti-bacterial.
+Through these comprehensive renovations, we aim to make the entire building a safe and comfortable place for the people who work there.
+Thanks to the concerted efforts of the sales staff, designers, and construction staff at NOMURA, we were able to successfully complete this project.
+We would like to express our gratitude for the meticulous follow-up at each phase of the project.
+We feel that the renovated façade and entrance are functioning more than adequately as the face of the new building. <Development] Takuya Kitai [Sales/Project Management] Masahiro Harada, Kayu Tatsumi [Research] Wataru Takada [design, layout] Hiroyuki Nii, Ayaka Miyane, Hitoteru Igarashi [Production/ construction] Mai Sakai, Tomokuni Hasegawa, Ikuya Sasaki

 #corporate